RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 #include "externallib/externallib.h"
 ```

 All code **must** include clear comments in English with a brief summary of what the particular section of code is doing.

+The only exceptions to the code-commenting rule in function implementations are:
+1. `Check` calls at the top of the function to validate input
+2. Small functions whose effect is self-descriptive in what methods are called

+## Public Headers
+The public header files are those located in the following locations:
+* `engine/include`
+* `libs/audiodecoder/include`
+* `libs/common/include`
+* `libs/asset/include`
+* `libs/image/include`

-All declarations in the public header files (see below) must also have Doxygen annotations as shown here:
+All class/struct/enum definitions in the public header files must have Doxygen annotations as shown here:
 ```cpp
 /**
  * @brief The description...